assembl/assembl/doc/configuration.rst

 If you have a hand-written ``local.ini`` on a server, and you want to make sure that you do not lose information when generating a new one, here is how to proceed:

-1. If the local.ini file is on a remote server, create a skeleton ``configs/myinstance.rc`` file with at least the following information:
+1. If the local.ini file is on a remote server, create a skeleton ``myinstance.rc`` file with at least the following information:

 .. code:: ini